Kong/terraform-provider-konnect/docs/resources/gateway_plugin_graphql_proxy_cache_advanced.md

 - `cache_ttl` (Number) TTL in seconds of cache entities.
 Must be a value greater than 0.
 Default: 300
 - `memory` (Attributes) (see [below for nested schema](#nestedatt--config--memory))
 - `redis` (Attributes) (see [below for nested schema](#nestedatt--config--redis))
 - `strategy` (String) The backing data store in which to hold cached entities.
-Accepted value is `memory`.
-Default: "memory"; must be one of ["memory", "redis"]
+Accepted value is `memory`. possible known values include one of ["memory", "redis"]; Default: "memory"
 - `vary_headers` (List of String) Relevant headers considered for the cache key.
 If undefined, none of the headers are taken into consideration.

 <a id="nestedatt--config--memory"></a>